ConYel/my_site_two/README.md

 The world will ask you who you are, and if you don't know, the world will tell you."
 ― Carl Jung

+Life is a sum of all your choices".
+So, what are you doing today?"
+― Albert Camus